 Do you require your instructors to be certified by USSAILING?
-28 clubs say Yes (Level 1 for all, and Level 2 for coaches), but 1 club said No. (Please note: JSA by-laws do require that full time instructors be at least Level 1 certified or have the equivalent from their home country).
+26 clubs say Yes (Level 1 for all, and Level 2 for coaches and head instructor), but 1 club said "Preferred".
+(Please note: JSA by-laws do require that full time instructors be at least Level 1 certified or have the equivalent from their home country).